International Defence Exhibition

-The International Defence Exhibition & Conference, or IDEX, is a biennial arms and defence technology sales exhibition.
+The International Defence Exhibition & Conference (IDEX) is a biennial arms and defence technology sales exhibition.
 The exhibition is the largest defence exhibition and conference in the Middle East and takes place in Abu Dhabi, United Arab Emirates.

 History

 The first edition of the exhibition took place in 1993.
-The exhibition is organized through the state-run Abu Dhabi National Exhibitions Company (ADNEC).
+The exhibition is organized through the state-run Abu Dhabi National Exhibitions Company.

 The business conducted at the 2005 IDEX totalled 2 billion US dollars.
-According to Stockholm International Peace Research Institute, the arms sales of the SIPRI Top 100 arms-producing and military services companies in 2017 (outside China) totalled at $398.2 billion.
+According to Stockholm International Peace Research Institute, the arms sales of the SIPRI Top 100 arms-producing and military services companies in 2017 (outside China) totalled $398.2 billion.